jsfuentes/Code-Cheatsheet/CLTools/git.md

 #### Remove all Untracked files and build products

-`git clean -fd` //remove everything that isnt ignored by .gitignore `git clean -fdx` //remove all untracked files including those ignored by .gitignore `git clean -fdX` //only remove files ignored by .gitignore
+`git clean -fd` //remove everything untracked besides what is  ignored by .gitignore `git clean -fdx` //remove all untracked files including those ignored by .gitignore `git clean -fdX` //only remove files ignored by .gitignore